 The North Carolina Rate Bureau With A New Insurance Commissioner

 The former (as of Jan 1st) Insurance Commissioner since 2009 Wayne Goodwin was defeated in the last general election by approximately 40,000 votes.
-Commissioner Goodwin has been a stalwart on the recent 24.9% recommended property insurance increase recommendation by the insurance company consortium.
+Commissioner Goodwin has been a stalwart on the recent 24.9% recommended property insurance increase recommended by the insurance company consortium.
 He is a critic of the Affordable Care Act.

 This is one of the platforms that Commissioner-elect Causey ran for election upon: